browserengineering/book/book/reflow.md

 [^7]: Because it calls `font.measure`, which has to do a slow and
     expensive text rendering to get the right size.
 Text is crazy.

-[^8]: Heh heh, near-instantaneous.
-Anyone that\'s worked on a
+[^8]: "Near-instantaneous‽ 6.418 milliseconds is almost 40% of our
-    high-performance application would like you to know that 6.418 milliseconds is almost 40% of your one-frame time budget!
-But, this is a toy web browser written in Python.
+    one-frame time budget!"
+This is a toy web browser written in Python.
 Cut me some slack.

 [^10]: There is a subtlety in the code below.
 It\'s important to check
     the current node before recursing, because some nodes have two